-- increase and diversify the funding available for mobility at all levels (institutional, national, regional and European); - increase and diversify the forms of mobility; - provide opportunities for mobility in all curricula; - guarantee transparent and fair recognition on the basis of learning outcomes and according to the Lisbon Recognition Convention; - provide better information, guidance, and counselling for students and staff; - develop reward mechanisms that encourage academic and administrative staff to facilitate mobility of students as well as to become mobile themselves; - make (the quality of) mobility an integral part of quality assurance at programme and institutional level;
+- increase and diversify the funding available for mobility at all levels (institutional, national, regional and European); - increase and diversify the forms of mobility; - integrate opportunities for mobility in the structure of all study programmes; - provide transparent and fair recognition as well as credit transfer on the basis of learning outcomes and according to the Lisbon Recognition Convention; - offer better information, guidance, and counselling to students, early stage researchers and staff; - give students at all levels the opportunity to learn at least two foreign languages;

-- develop national action plans for large-scale mobility, with clear benchmarks for inward and outward mobility, and include the national action plans in any future stocktaking exercise. - > explore the possibility of a common European Higher Education Area benchmark for mobility.
+- make special provisions for higher education staff, early stage researchers and students, allowing them (and their families) to get visas and work permits relatively easily; - > recognise, both in terms of career advancement and teaching load, the work done by academics who are responsible for student mobility or who are mobile themselves. - make (the quality of) mobility an integral part of quality assurance at programme and institutional level; - develop national action plans for large-scale mobility, with clear benchmarks for inward and outward mobility, and include the national action plans in any future stocktaking exercise. - > explore the possibility of a common European Higher Education Area benchmark for mobility.